A popular website about purported natural treatments for cancer has an article which alleges the following:

 Furthermore, the bulk of the promising, albeit preliminary, research involves compounds which aren’t even found in the essential oil.
 That makes some of this hype about frankincense oil for cancer even more bogus.

-Rather than treating the side effects of cancer, when it comes to those which are actually about preventing or treating tumors with frankincense, at best there is only one clinical trial.
+Rather than treating the side effects of cancer, when it comes to those which are actually about preventing or treating tumors with frankincense, at best there are just 2 and they’re only loosely related.

 Published in 2015 and conducted at a University in Italy, researchers wanted to see if various compounds might reduce breast density.
 While the cause is unclear, when women have a higher density, they are considered to be at increased risk for breast cancer (2).